New Exhibition Series Explores Works from The Jewish Museum

 Masterpieces & Curiosities: Diane Arbus's Jewish Giant

-This exhibition focuses on the subject of Diane Arbus's Jewish Giant at Home with His Parents, Bronx, NY, (1970) using ephemera, sound recordings, and family photos to provide an intimate look into one of Arbus's most recognized yet least understood subjects.
-Curated by Daniel Palmer, Leon Levy Assistant Curator.
+This exhibition focuses on the subject of Diane Arbus's A Jewish giant at home with his parents, in the Bronx, N.Y. , 1970, (1970) using ephemera, sound recordings, and family photos to provide an intimate look into one of Arbus's most recognized yet least understood subjects.
+Curated by Daniel S. Palmer, Leon Levy Assistant Curator.

 Masterpieces & Curiosities: A Jewish American Quilt